 According to Marin, it might make them ask themselves things like, “‘Oh my God, is that person more attractive than I am?
 More desirable than I am?
 Smarter than I am?
 More charming than I am?’”
 This kind of reaction further underscores the connection between clinginess and insecurity.

-3. They Come On Too Strong With Social Media
+3. Clingy Partners Come On Too Strong With Social Media

 Does your partner constantly post about you guys?
 Did they want to be ‘in a relationship’ on Facebook a little too soon?
 Have they been grilling you about a person standing in the background of a picture you posted four years ago?
 According to Marin, this might be a sign of clingy behavior.
-She also sees a lot of “checking in” on a partner on social, like wanting to keep tabs on who they’re following, who they’re leaving comments for, etc. It can be a particularly tricky issue when it comes to random ‘hot person’ accounts that aren’t mutual friends.
+She also sees a lot of “checking in” on a partner on social, like wanting to keep tabs on who they’re following or who they’re leaving comments for.
+It can be a particularly tricky issue when it comes to random “hot person” accounts who aren’t mutual friends.
 It triggers that insecurity of, “Well, why are you following them?”
 Marin explains.

 Some people don’t mind their partner double tapping hot pictures of butts all day on Instagram, and others get very insecure and maybe even clingy as a result because of it.
 The trick, Marin explains, is about understanding your limits as a couple.
 “I try to coach couples around defining the boundaries that feel good for them.
 So there might be some couples who say, ‘I don't care, it's on social media, nothing's happening in real life.’
 But there might be other couples for who it feels like it's bordering on cheating,” she says.
 “So it's something that every couple is going to have to navigate for themselves.
 And it's definitely tricky when you're just dating and not really talking a ton about what kind of guidelines and rules you want to have for your relationship,” she adds.

-4. They Hate It When You Go Out Without Them
+4. They Hate When You Go Out Without Them

 If your partner reacts negatively at the prospect of your hanging out with your friends without them, that’s a sign to pay attention to.
 According to Martinez, a clingy person will often spend much of the time spent away from their significant other worrying about what they’re doing.
 For you, a night out might seem like a chance to let off steam and catch up with friends — for them it could translate to a night home worrying on the couch.
 “A clingy partner would feel the desire to want to spend as much time together as possible, and would probably be asking you to schedule a lot of things, and maybe get hurt or upset if you make plans with other people,” Marin adds.